 The following are some factors to consider in this regard: –

 - Note that balance is key in everything in life; therefore, maintain balance for your exercises.
 If you overdo your routine, you may end up injuring yourself and experience burnout.
-It is best that you start out with light intensity and then increase as you monitor your pulse rate and progress.
+It is best that you start with light intensity and then increase as you monitor your pulse rate and progress.
 The more stamina you build, the more you can increase the intensity.

 - Why are you embarking on this fitness journey?
-Is it to lose weight, get fit or prepare for a competitive event?
+Is it to lose weight, get fit, or prepare for a competitive event?
 Or is it a combination of all these reasons?
 The answer to these questions would determine the type of exercises that you would require and the intensity at which you would engage in the exercise.

 - Set a realistic goal for yourself; do not go too hard on yourself.
 Ensure that you set a pace that would help your body acclimatize to the routine.
 Also, remember that you need the input of a doctor if you have any pre-existing health condition.
-Additionally, the doctor may use a device such as Masimo oximeter to conduct a thorough check-up.
+Additionally, the doctor may use a device such as a Masimo oximeter to conduct a thorough check-up.

 Conclusion